Breadcrumb

 Data submitted through UDS+ will serve the same primary purpose of legacy UDS data: to assess the impact and performance of the Health Center Program and to promote data-driven quality improvement.

-UDS+ will provide HRSA with valuable insight into patients’ experiences with receiving their care at HRSA-supported health centers.
-De-identified patient-level data allows HRSA to cross-reference important factors that influence care-seeking behavior, care received, and patient health outcomes.
+UDS+ will provide us with valuable insight into patients’ experiences with receiving their care at HRSA-supported health centers.
+De-identified patient-level data allows us to cross-reference important factors that influence care-seeking behavior, care received, and patient health outcomes.
 This information is critical in advancing quality improvement and health outcomes for the Health Center Program, including tailoring training and technical assistance (T/TA) and funding opportunities.

 (Updated: 4/22/2024)